6 Common Air Conditioner Smells Answered and How to Fix the Problem

 5. Air Conditioner Smells Like Burning Plastic

-If you’re noticing an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
-These include:
+If you’re dealing with an air conditioner burning smell or that your air conditioner smells like fish, there could be a number of things wrong.
+These involve:

 • Broken capacitator that’s overheating the motor.

-• Motor that should have lubrication.
+• Motor that requires lubrication.

 • Broken fan belt.